Optimizing an online booking process

 Aimed at building a deep contextual understanding, we conducted mixed-methods research.

-We analyzed demographics, website stats, and a Competitor Analysis to understand the Venku customer, website features, and the strengths and weaknesses of the booking process.
+We also analyzed demographics, website stats, and a Competitor Analysis to understand the Venku customer, website features, and the strengths and weaknesses of the booking process.

-We conducted semi-structured in-depth interviews with Venku to learn who the current customer is; frequent questions they receive; and their vision for a better user experience.
-We also conducted customer interviews, including a contextual inquiry exercise to observe one user book a hunting trip and document their process, problems, and any confusion or other emotions during the activity.
+USER INTERVIEWS & CONTEXTUAL INQUIRY: Engaged with customers to observe their booking processes, identifying specific pain points and emotional responses during the journey.
 We wanted to understand why customers were unable to book trips without the help of the sales team and this allowed us to observe the exact moments where customers ran into issues.

 DEFINE